machouinard/powerpress-posts-from-mysql/readme.txt

 == Installation ==

 This section describes how to install the plugin and get it working.
+(make sure you have created the category in your blog before running or all the podcasts will be uncategorized)

 1. Upload the folder containing `pfd.php` and `process.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the `Plugins` menu in WordPress
-3. Configure your database settings in `Post From MySQL` under the `Tools` menu in the Dashboard
+3. Configure your database settings in `Post From MySQL` under the `Tools` menu in the Dashboard and click `Save Changes`
+4. After you've saved your settings, click `Process` and sit tight.

 == Frequently Asked Questions ==